chrisnoonan98675/site/xl-deploy/how-to/using-the-xl-deploy-cli-provisioning-extension.markdown

 {% highlight python %}
 provisioner = Provisioner()
-p = provisioner.initial_provisioning(package_id="Blueprints/EC2AMIs/1.0", provisioningenvironment_id="ProvisioningEnvironments/test-environment")
+provisioning = provisioner.initialProvisioning(packageId="Blueprints/EC2AMIs/1.0", provisioningEnvironmentId="ProvisioningEnvironments/test-environment")
+provisioning.provisionedBlueprint.environmentName = "env"
 {% endhighlight %}

-If there are any validation errors, you will see them in the `validationErrors` field in the response.
-As you can see below, `validationErrors` is empty so no there is no validation error.

 {% highlight python %}
-admin > print(p)
+admin > print provisioning
-{u'provisionedBlueprint': {u'provsioningPackage': {u'type': u'upm.ProvisioningPackage', u'id': u'Blueprints/EC2AMIs/1.0'}, u'provisionedEnvironment': {u'type': u'udm.Environment', u'id': u'dev'}, u'provisioningenvironment': {u'type': u'upm.ProvisioningEnvironment', u'id': u'ProvisioningEnvironments/test-environment'}, u'optimizePlan': True, u'type': u'upm.ProvisionedBlueprint', u'id': u'Environments/test-environment/EC2AMIs-4bb0470f-76ef-4436-8705-c5de05327391'}, u'provisioneds': [{u'instanceType': u'm1.small', u'keyName': u'default', u'securityGroup': u'default', u'type': u'aws.ec2.Instance', u'provisionable': {u'type': u'aws.ec2.AMI', u'id': u'Blueprints/EC2AMIs/1.0/ubuntu'}, u'amiId': u'ami-id', u'provider': {u'type': u'aws.ec2.Cloud', u'id': u'Providers/EC2Provider'}, u'id': u'Providers/EC2Provider/ubuntu-efa096aa-394c-4c49-ac19-ec4738e31e62', u'region': u'eu-west-1', u'ordinal': 1}], u'validationErrors': []}
+{u'provisionedBlueprint': {u'provisionedEnvironment': {u'type': u'udm.Environment', u'id': u'Environments/env-wdt6cP'}, u'optimizePlan': True, u'provisioningId': u'wdt6cP', u'type': u'upm.ProvisionedBlueprint', u'orchestrator': [u'provisioning'], u'provisioningPackage': {u'type': u'upm.ProvisioningPackage', u'id': u'Blueprints/EC2AMIs/1.0'}, u'environmentName': u'env', u'provisioningEnvironment': {u'type': u'upm.ProvisioningEnvironment', u'id': u'ProvisioningEnvironments/test-environment'}, u'id': u'ProvisioningEnvironments/test-environment/wdt6cP-EC2AMIs'}, u'provisioneds': [{u'type': u'aws.ec2.Instance', u'provisionable': {u'type': u'aws.ec2.InstanceSpec', u'id': u'Blueprints/EC2AMIs/1.0/ubuntu'}, u'provider': {u'type': u'aws.ec2.Cloud', u'id': u'Providers/EC2Provider'}, u'id': u'Providers/EC2Provider/wdt6cP-ubuntu', u'instanceBootRetryCount': 5, u'instanceType': u'm1.small', u'keyName': u'shekhar-xl', u'securityGroup': u'default', u'amiId': u'ami-d91be1ae', u'region': u'eu-west-1', u'ordinal': 1}]}
 {% endhighlight %}

 You can access specific fields using the dot notation as shown below.

 {% highlight python %}
-admin > p.validationErrors
+admin > provisioning.provisionedBlueprint.provisionedEnvironment.id
-PyList: []
+Environments/env-wdt6cP
 {% endhighlight %}

+### Perform the initial provisioning with unresolved placeholders

+If you are using placeholders such as `{% raw %}{{PLACEHOLDER_NAME}}{% endraw %}` in your provisioning package and these placeholders are not specified in a `upm.Dictionary` that is attached to the `upm.ProvisioningEnvironment`, the list of unresolved placeholders is reported in `provisioning` object by path `provisioning.provisionedBlueprint.unresolvedPlaceholders`.

+To provide values for unresolved placeholders, execute `initialProvisioning` again.

+{% highlight python %}
+provisioning = provisioner.initialProvisioning(packageId="Blueprints/EC2AMIs/1.0", provisioningEnvironmentId="ProvisioningEnvironments/test-environment", placeholders={'PLACEHOLDER_NAME': 'VALUE'})
+{% endhighlight %}

+## Step 7 Validate provisioning

+After the initial `provisioning` object is created, it is validated.
+Validation errors are reported in `provisioning.validationErrors` as an array.
+If an array is not set, there are no validation errors.
+To revalidate a modified `provisioning` object, call the `validate` method.

+{% highlight python %}
+admin > del provisioning.provisionedBlueprint['environmentName'] #delete required property admin > provisioning = provisioner.validate(provisioning)
+admin > print provisioning.validationErrors
+[{u'message': u'Value is required', u'reference': u'ProvisioningEnvironments/test-environment/wdt6cP-EC2AMIs', u'propertyName': u'environmentName'}]
+{% endhighlight %}

+## Step 8 Map provisionables

+After the `provisioning` object has been validated, you must map the provisionables specified in the `upm.ProvisioningPackage` to providers specified in the `upm.ProvisioningEnvironment`.

+To automatically map all provisionables, call:

+{% highlight python %}
+provisioning = provisioner.mapAllProvisionables(provisioning)
+{% endhighlight %}

+To specify the provisionables to map, call:

+{% highlight python %}
+provisioning = provisioner.mapSelectedProvisionables(['Blueprints/EC2AMIs/1.0/ubuntu'], provisioning)
+{% endhighlight %}

-## Step 7 Preview provisioning task
+## Step 9 Preview provisioning task

 The CLI provisioning extension allows you to preview the provisioning plan that XL Deploy generated based on the provisioning configuration.
 To view the plan, you can use the `preview` method of `provisioner` object as shown below.

 {% highlight python %}
-task_preview = provisioner.preview(p)
+task_preview = provisioner.preview(provisioning)
 {% endhighlight %}

 You can also preview a step by passing it a blockId and step number as shown below.

 {% highlight python %}
-step_preview = provisioner.preview(p,"0_1_1_1","1")
+step_preview = provisioner.preview(provisioning, "0_1_1_1", "1")
 {% endhighlight %}

-## Step 8 Invoke the provisioning task
+## Step 10 Invoke the provisioning task

 After you perform the initial provisioning, you can request that XL Deploy create a provisioning task.

 {% highlight python %}
-task = provisioner.provisioning_task(p)
+task = provisioner.createProvisioningTask(p)
 {% endhighlight %}

 This will create a task.
 You can view the task ID as shown below.